 - Must include established standards of academic achievement, (i.e., grade point average).

-- Options may be added to an AAS degree as specialized technical skill areas.
+- Option may be added to an AAS degree as specialized technical skill areas.

-- All eligible courses (i.e., courses used to fulfill a requirement in the AAS or Option) must be college level (numbered 100 or higher).
+- All eligible courses (i.e., courses used to fulfill a requirement in the AAS or Option) must be Collegiate Level Work.

 Electives may vary according to the degree program and workforce needs.

 Notes and Clarification

 - In order to transfer more than 12 career and technical credits to an OUS institution, students should contact the 4-year institution to inquire about the process and become familiar with the policies.

 More than one Option may be added to an existing AAS degree if each option leads to a different area of specialization.

 The award title would include the base AAS degree program title with the Option title (i.e., AAS in Business Management: Finance).